omegaml/minibatch/README.rst

     * `interval=SECONDS` - uses the :code:`RelaxedTimeWindow` emitter
     * `interval=SECONDS, relaxed=False` - uses the :code:`FixedTimeWindow` emitter
     * `emitter=CLASS:WindowEmitter` - uses the given subclass of a :code:`WindowEmitter`
+    * `workers=N` - set the number of workers to process the decorated function, defaults to number of CPUs
+    * `executor=CLASS:Executor` - the asynchronous executor to use, defaults to :code:`concurrent.futures.ProcessPoolExecutor`

 Window emitters
 ---------------